 Social Stat: 50% agree that content needs to be personalized.

-Recently, qualities such as transparency, accuracy, and ethics – qualities that used to be taken for granted by much of the population – have been doubted or questioned by social media consumers.
+A recent trend in media has been a sense of distrust.
+For instance, qualities such as transparency, accuracy, and ethics – qualities that used to be taken for granted by much of the population – have been doubted or questioned by social media consumers.
 As a result, 60% of users no longer trust social media companies and have reverted back to friends, family, acquaintances, and even traditional journalism outlets to seek out advice, reviews, and product information.
 Whatever your brand, product or message is, you need to humanize it and keep it transparent.
 Personalizing your content will make it unique and will provide a compelling experience for the consumer.
 Keeping things transparent gains trust and leads to quality engagement.
 So how do you do this?
 There are a few things you could start with.

 - Create a hashtag that is branded in alignment with your values